quylab/quylab/README.md

 For specific examples:

-React with TypeScript; please look at the "Four In A Row" project '/src/app/projects/fourinarow'.
+React with TypeScript; please look at the "Four In A Row" project 'quylab/src/app/projects/fourinarow'.

-Vanilla JavaScript with CSS; please look at the "Chess" project.
+JavaScript and CSS; please look at the "Chess" project.

 PHP and JavaScript (incl. sophisticated algorithms); please look at the "Bus Stops" (which includes SQL) and the "Sudoku" projects.